ariel-frischer/RA.Aid-swe-bench/README.md

   * Tool Error: Error executing code: unterminated string literal (detected at line 1) (, line 1)
   * Tool Error: Error executing code: /tmp/tmplwzqokro/sympy/sympy
   * Tool Error: Error executing code: unmatched ')' (, line 1)                                                │
+* Logging setup needed.
+* We don't automate `test_cmd` or run more attempts based on it.
+If we automate this, we will have an indicator to run more attempts and get improved winner attempt selection.
+* Winner attempt should be selected based on a hierchy.
+The attempt with the most passing tests should win.
 * Aider repomap will regenerate a repomap for each attempt, not optimal.
 * Would be nice to be ablee to extract and pass `test_cmd` and `lint_cmd` to aider when make code changes.
 * Need to modify `pick_winner` method for RA.Aid, the original `choose_predictions` method doesnt work well with RA-Aid.